UPPMAX/HPC-python/docs/prereqs.rst

 - When logging in to UPPMAX the first time in ThinLinc, choose XFCE desktop.
 - On HPC2N, you will use the MATE desktop as default.
+- Whe logging in to LUNARC the first time in ThinLinc, choose GNOME Classis Desktop.
+- On NSC you will use XFCE desktop as default.

 - Test it!